 With less time for leisure and more time at work, with friends, family, and other recreational activities, it is agreed that golfers should be more aware of a friendly and reasonable pace of play.
 Recent National Golf Foundation research indicates golf pace of play is one of the greatest concerns of golfers in the United States.
 Our goal is to share how we manage pace of play at Fossil Trace Golf Club.

 Fossil Trace Starters share with each group that the “maximum allowable pace” for the golf course is 4 hours, 40 minutes.
-Using GPS tracking (implemented in 2007), we used data from 100,000+ rounds played during the summer season to determine how long it takes guests to play each hole.
+Using GPS tracking, we used data from 100,000+ rounds played during the summer season to determine how long it takes guests to play each hole.
 We combined this data with other factors like course setup, beverage carts, distances from tee-to-green, and signage to create a pace with fewer waits and better flow.

 We have implemented a proven pace of play strategy that has been recognized by the USGA.
 A 4 hour, 40 minute round with good flow, great conditions, and breathtaking surroundings creates the most memorable golf experience for all golfers on the course.

 Managing Pace at Fossil Trace Golf Club